-The EURLs will publish a preliminary report, containing tentative medians and z-score values for all pesticides present in the Test Item, within 2 months of the deadline for result submission.
+The EURLs will publish a preliminary report, containing tentative assigned values and z score values for all pesticides present in the Test Item, within 2 months of the deadline for result submission.

 The Final EUPT Report will be published after the EUPT-Panel has discussed the results.
-Taking into account that the EUPT-Panel meets normally only once a year (typically in late summer or autumn) to discuss the results of all EUPTs organised annually by the EURLs in the following year, the final report may be published up to 10 months after the deadline for results submission.
+Taking into account that the EUPT-Panel meets normally only once a year (typically in late summer or autumn) to discuss the results of all EUPTs organised by the EURLs earlier in the year, the final report may be published up to 10 months after the deadline for results submission.